lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 apply them separately to each keypair.

 .. note::
-   To set resource policies at the domain and group level, you have to use admin Control-Panel, a UI for superadmin only.
+   To set resource policies at the domain and project level, you have to use admin Control-Panel, a UI for superadmin only.
 In the Web-UI, you can only set resource policies based on keypairs.
 Control-Panel is a part of the enterprise version.